-- 1. Upon request, the counselor will meet with the student to discuss and review evidence provided by the student. - 2.
-If appropriate, the counselor will email ACCES-VR or NYSCB regarding support for the student's tutoring request.
+- 1. Upon request, the Accessibility Services Accessibility Services Counselor will meet with the student to discuss and review evidence provided by the student. - 2.
+If appropriate, the Accessibility Services Counselor will email ACCES-VR or NYSCB regarding support for the student's tutoring request.